DrakeRyzer/SW5e-Episode-2/0-PlayersHandbook/03-Classes/Fighter/index.md

 ### Style Strategist
 You adopt a second fighting style.
 Choose one of the fighting style options, detailed in Chapter 6.
 When you complete a long rest, you can change this style out for another one.

+___

+## Fighter Specialties
+Different fighters choose different approaches to perfecting their fighting prowess.
+The fighter specialty you choose to emulate reflects your approach.
+Your specialty grants you features at 3rd, 7th, 10th, 15th, and 18th level.